Non-equilibrium bosonization of fractional quantum Hall edges: Tunneling between Laughlin edges

 \subsection{Tunneling between non-equilibrium edges for $2\theta_{12}=2\pi$}

 We consider now the tunneling between two non-equilibrium Laughlin edges, or between a non-equilibrium and an equilibrium edge, for the case where the mutual braiding angle $2\theta_{12}$ equal to $2\pi$.
 As discussed in the end of Sec.~\ref{sec:fisher-hartwig}, the Szeg\H{o} approximation is then not sufficient, as it misses completely the non-equilibrium physics.
+This property explains difficulties with treating this case via approaches of Refs.~\cite{Levkivskyi2016Apr, Rosenow2016Apr,Schiller2023anyon,Varada2025May}.
+At the same time, our generic formalism remains applicable.

-Thus, we have to use the Fisher-Hartwig formula, independently of the value of the scaling dimension $\zeta$.
+Since the Szeg\H{o} approximation is insufficient in the case $2\theta_{12}$ equals $2\pi$, we have to use the Fisher-Hartwig formula, independently of the value of the scaling dimension $\zeta$.
 This situation is the case (iii) from the classification in Sec.~\ref{sec:tun-noneq-Laughlin-edges}.
 Importantly, as was also emphasized in Sec.~\ref{sec:fisher-hartwig}, the Fisher-Hartwig formula for the Toeplitz determinant becomes exact for the phase $\delta_0 = 2\theta_{12} = 2\pi$, with only two logarithm branches ($k=0$ and $k=1$) contributing.

 When $m = \nu^{-1}$ is a prime number (which is the case for the experimentally relevant Laughlin edges at fillings $\nu=1/3$, 1/5, and 1/7), there are only two possibilities to have $2\theta_{12} \equiv 2\pi n_1 n_2 \nu = 2\pi$: either $n_1 = 1$ and $n_2 = m$, or, alternatively, $n_1 = m$ and $n_2 = 1$.
 We consider now both these settings.
 As in Sec.~\ref{sec:tun-noneq-Laughlin-edges}, both edges $u$ and $d$ can be in general in non-equilibrium states characterized by the voltages $V_{u,d}$ and the dilution parameters $\mathcal{T}_{u,d}\ll 1$.